Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 ```

 ^The important thing about this configuration format is that
-^it's declarative: we just describe what we want our cluster
+it's declarative: we just describe what we want our cluster
-^to look like, and when we tell Kubernetes or GKE about it,
+to look like, and when we tell Kubernetes or GKE about it,
-^it's their job to figure out how to make it happen.
+it's their job to figure out how to make it happen.
-^We'll see why this is great in a moment.
+We'll see why this is great in a moment.

 ---